CZ-NIC/knot/doc/reference.rst

 -------------

-If enabled, each TCP worker listens on its own socket and the OS kernel socket load balancing is emloyed using SO_REUSEPORT (or SO_REUSEPORT_LB on FreeBSD).
+If enabled, each TCP worker listens on its own socket and the OS kernel socket load balancing is employed using SO_REUSEPORT (or SO_REUSEPORT_LB on FreeBSD).
 Due to the lack of one shared socket, the server can offer higher response rate processing over TCP.
 However, in the case of time-consuming requests (e.g. zone transfers of a TLD zone), enabled reuseport